OpenMetaInfo/OpenMeta-Docs/README.md

 # OpenMeta-Docs
-The website and documentation of OpenMeta.
+The website and documentations of OpenMata